alanarvelo/DHackathon/README.md

 ## Authors
 + Alan Arvelo

-If you have any question or feedback, contact me at alanarvelo@gmail.com.
+If you have any question or feedback reach me at alanarvelo@gmail.com.

+---

 To Remember: